collective/collective.cron/README.rst

 Queue manager
 ------------------------------------
-This composant will manage the jobs inside the job queue.
+This component will manage the jobs inside the job queue.
 You ll have enought methods to know for a specific cron if a job is present, what is its status, You can also register, or delete items from the running queue It adapts a plonesite.

 Crontab Queue Marker (plone.app.async specific)
 -----------------------------------------------------
-Responsible to mark infos in the async queue to make posible the reload of jobs at Zope restart.
+Responsible to mark infos in the async queue to make the reload of jobs at Zope restart possible.

-Detailled documentation
+Detailed documentation
 =========================
 There are 3 ways to register tasks: